Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Consider Your Activities

 What you pack depends on what activities you want to do.
-For example, you can probably leave the hiking boots at home if surfing is your main California road trip priority.
+For example, you can probably leave the hiking boots at home if visiting big cities or hitting the beach is your main priority.

 Most of the items in this perfect California packing list are universal and can be used for a variety of activities, but consider what specific activities you want to do in California and pack the necessary gear.